PeterTheobald/HackerDojoPythonGroup/TryExcept/tryexcept.md

 ## Detailed exception information

-You can get lost of detailed information about an exception to print or log very helpful messages.
-This can be especially useful if your exception went up more than one caller in the stack before being caught and printed, making it not obvious where the exception happened.
+You can get lots of detailed information about an exception to print or log very helpful messages.
+This can be especially useful if your exception bubbled up more than one caller in the stack before being caught and printed, making it not obvious where the exception happened.

 ``` python
 import traceback